tkn-tub/ns3-gym/doc/manual/source/lte-testing.rst

 Overview
 ********

-The tests for the ns-3 LTE module are integrated with the ns-3 test framework.
+To test and validate the ns-3 LTE module, several test suites are provided which are integrated with the ns-3 test framework.
 To run them, you need to have configured the build of the simulator in this way::

     ./waf configure --enable-tests --enable-modules=lte --enable-examples